Ajuran Sultanate: Culture

-The Somali martial art Istunka, also known as Dabshid, was born during their reign.
-An annual tournament is held every year for it in Afgooye.
-Carving, known in Somali as qoris, was practiced in the coastal cities of the state.
+The traditional martial art Istunka, also known as Dabshid, was born during the reign of Ajuran.
+An annual tournament is still held every year for it in Afgooye.
+Carving, known in Somali as Qoris, was practiced in the coastal cities of the state.
 Many wealthy urbanites in the medieval period regularly employed the finest wood and marble carvers in Somalia to work on their interiors and houses.
-The carvings on the mihrabs and pillars of ancient Somali mosques are some of the oldest on the continent, with Masjid Fakhr al-Din being the 7th oldest mosque in Africa.
+The carvings on the mihrabs and pillars of ancient Somali mosques are some of the oldest on the continent, with Masjid Fakhr al-Din being one of the oldest mosques in Africa.

 Artistic carving was considered the craft of men similar to how the Somali textile industry was mainly a women's business.
 Amongst the nomads, carving, especially woodwork, was widespread and could be found on the most basic objects such as spoons, combs and bowls, but it also included more complex structures such as the portable nomadic tent, the aqal.

+In the Merca area, various pillar tombs still exist, which local tradition holds were built in the 16th century, when the Ajuran Empire's naa'ibs governed the district.

+Legacy

-During its tenure, the Empire left an extensive architectural legacy, being one of the major medieval Somali powers engaged in castle and fortress building.
-Many of the ruined fortifications dotting the landscapes of southern Somalia today are attributed to the Ajuran Empire's engineers.
-These structures include a number of pillar tomb fields, necropolises, castles, fortresses and ruined cities built in that era.
-In the Marca area, various pillar tombs exist, which local tradition holds were built in the 16th century, when the Ajuran Empire's naa'ibs governed the district.
+The empire left an extensive architectural legacy, being one of the major medieval Somali powers engaged in castle and fortress building.
+Many of the ruined fortifications dotting the landscapes of southern Somalia today are attributed to the Ajuran Empire's engineers, including a number of the pillar tomb fields, necropolises and ruined cities built in that era.
+During the Ajuran period, many regions and people in the southern part of the Horn of Africa converted to Islam because of the theocratic nature of the government.
+The royal family, the House of Garen, expanded its territories and established its hegemonic rule through a skillful combination of warfare, trade linkages and alliances.